Archives

 Debunking

-the Grammar Lady The Grammar Lady is caught in a scandal we
+Grammar Lady The Grammar Lady is caught in a

-haven't seen the likes of since those nude pics. of Dr. Laura first
+scandal we haven't seen the likes of since those nude pics. of

 Teeth

-for Sale Tommy is perusing the want ads when he comes across a
+Sale Tommy is perusing the want ads when he comes

 Larry

-ran in USA Today.
-It would appear every Monday and most every
+column that ran in USA Today.
+It would appear every Monday

 Bucket